How to Balance Blood Sugar Levels Even After Eating Sugary Foods?

 It's important to note that not all sweets are created equal in terms of their impact on blood sugar levels.
 Foods that are high in refined sugars and low in fiber, such as candy, cookies, and sugary drinks, tend to cause a more rapid and pronounced increase in blood sugar compared to foods that contain natural sugars and fiber, such as fruits.

-Let’s know some tips for balancing blood sugars when you have sugary foods.
+Let’s know some important tips for balancing blood sugars when you have sugary foods.

 1. Choose Complex Carbohydrates: